Lease your Home

 - Homeowners are allowed only one rental property in the community.

 - Within 10 days of a lease being signed, the owner of the leased property shall notify the Association of the lease and provide any additional information the Board may reasonably require.

 - Leases shall be in writing and shall disclose that the tenants and all occupants of the leased unit are bound by and obligated to comply with the Governing Documents.

 - The owner must give the tenant copies of the Governing Documents.

-Reference the below governing documents for further details on the above policies:
+Reference the governing documents below for further details on the above policies:

 Affidavit Of Occupancy

 Please read over our affidavit of occupancy for reference before leasing a property.
-Please sign, notarize and turn form into the Association office.

 Affidavit of Occupancy Resolution